dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

 ###

-By architecting the proper social institutions and laying the groundwork for changes leading to an ideal social graph, humanity can ensure that through the sum of individual actions, a gradual dispersion of social and financial capital ameliorates issues such as poverty and lack of control over one's circumstances.
+By architecting the proper social institutions and laying the groundwork for changes leading to an ideal social graph, humanity ensures that, through the sum of individual actions, a gradual dispersion of social and financial capital ameliorates issues such as poverty and lack of control over one's circumstances.
 Ideally, we shall maximize human potential, understanding and virtue.
 Given social